MingLyu-byte/MingLyu-byte.github.io/_posts/2019-11-01-Emojinator.md

 ## Introduction

+Deep learning is a method of machine learning that uses multiple layers to automate the process of feature extraction from inputs.
+It has been applied in various fields, including image recognition and text analysis.
+For our project, we proposed a hand gesture emojinator recognitor, which takes a real-time hand image as the input and gives the predicted emoji as the output.
+In the training process, we applied the Convolutional neural network and VGG16.
+After adjusting the hyper-parameters, we get the training accuracy 1.00 and test accuracy 0.99.

 ## Input & Output

 The input is a simple image with hand in it.
 The output is the predicted emoji corresponding to the hand gesture.